Message from the Dean

 One of the foremost challenges in health care today is the shortage of qualified nurses in both clinical practice and nursing education.
 With the lowest registered nurse to population ratio in the nation, the nursing shortage is critical in Nevada.
 The Orvis School of Nursing is well positioned to ease the demand for BSN prepared nurses, advanced practice nurses and nurse educators through our quality academic programs.
 Our talented faculty accentuate the importance of community-based nursing care through their expertise and involvement in teaching, research and service.

-To meet the increasing demands for advanced nursing practice in primary care settings, for clinical nursing leadership and for nurse educators, the Orvis School of Nursing offers graduate education leading to a Master of Science in Nursing degree with a choice of three specialty tracks: Family Nurse Practitioner (FNP), Clinical Nurse Leader (CNL), Adult Gerontology Acute Care Nurse Practitioner (AGACNP), Psychiatric Mental Health Nurse Practitioner (PMHNP), and Nurse Educator (CNE).
+To meet the increasing demands for advanced nursing practice in primary care settings, for clinical nursing leadership and for nurse educators, the Orvis School of Nursing offers graduate education leading to a Master of Science in Nursing degree with a choice of five specialty tracks: Family Nurse Practitioner (FNP), Clinical Nurse Leader (CNL), Adult Gerontology Acute Care Nurse Practitioner (AGACNP), Psychiatric Mental Health Nurse Practitioner (PMHNP), and Nurse Educator (CNE).
 Postmaster's certificates are also available for the FNP, CNL and Nurse Educator tracks for nurses who have already completed a master's degree in another specialty.

 The Orvis School of Nursing faculty, staff and students are dedicated to providing leadership in meeting the challenges and opportunities facing the nursing care needs of Nevada and the nation.
 I invite you to explore the opportunities we have to offer and to join us in the education and development of future nursing leaders.